 Finally, Toutiao or Jinri Toutiao (今日头条), a Chinese news and information content platform is becoming more and more popular.
 Besides TikTok/Douyin, Toutiao and UC Toutiao are core platforms of the Chinese tech giant ByteDance, one of the fastest-growing companies in China.

-While raising brand awareness is the first objective of PR, it can also be beneficial for the ranking on search engines.
+While raising brand awareness is the first objective of China PR company, it can also be beneficial for the ranking on search engines.
 Mentioning the name of your business in the article or publication will improve your SEO.
 So does adding a link to your website.

 So, when working with any of the above platforms, check if they offer a so-called “do-follow” backlink to your Chinese website.
 This means that once the article or story is published, you will receive a valuable link from the media outlet to your online presence.
 Search engines like Baidu count this as very positive and it thus helps to improve your ranking respectively.